The cinema scene is dying. Here’s the minimum level of improvement Shaw Theatres should make to remain competitive.

 Understanding the Current Users

 My team and I conducted a short online survey as well as user interviews to better understand the cinema patrons in Singapore.
 What we found was that users ranked Cathay Cinemas as their number one choice of cinema operator in Singapore while Shaw Theatres came in second.
-The difference to why the two choices are preferred by users however, is really surprising.
-Users of Cathay Cinemas are in favour of Cathay mainly because they felt that Cathay has an overall stronger branding and that Cathay provide a “more complete” experience — from their customer service, to the ambience of their cinema foyers and the comfort of their cinema seats.
-User of Shaw Theatres, however, preferred Shaw mainly because they felt Shaw provides unbeatable promotions that cannot be compared to other cinemas in Singapore (such as the Safra 1-for-1 deals).
+The difference to why the two choices are preferred by users, however, is really surprising.
+Users of Cathay Cinemas are in favour of Cathay mainly because they felt that Cathay has an overall stronger branding and that Cathay provide a “more complete” experience — from their customer service to the ambiance of their cinema foyers and the comfort of their cinema seats.
+Users of Shaw Theatres, however, preferred Shaw mainly because they felt Shaw provides unbeatable promotions that cannot be compared to other cinemas in Singapore (such as the Safra 1-for-1 deals).